10 Fun Facts:

 James, AKA Mr. RRR

-I’m a 27 year old medical office manager who is obsessed with financial and physical health.
+I’m a 28 year old medical office manager who is obsessed with financial and physical health.
 Both my parents are deaf, which means that I am a CODA (child of deaf adults) and I am fluent in ASL.
 My parents divorced when I was 6, and my father passed away when I was 13 from complications due to his unmanaged diabetes.
 So being raised by a single mother, who worked at Wal-Mart to afford raising three kids, it’s safe to say that my family was pretty poor growing up.
 My grandmother was kind enough to watch us while our mother worked third-shift, but she didn’t contribute much in the way of finances other than helping my mother manage the little money that she had coming in.
 I coundn’t count how many times the water or electricity was cut off, and we had numerous cars repossessed.
 For a while, I overcompensated for my humble upbringing by spending every dime I had to buy nice things to prove that I wasn’t poor, which just perpetuated the cycle and made me poorer.
-These are a couple of the reasons why I am passionate about health and wealth.
+I had plenty of examples growing up on how to not manage your money or your health.
+These are a couple of the reasons why I am passionate about maintaining health and building wealth.
 Luckily I found a wife who is not only supportive, but also open minded and willing to work toward a large common goal of retiring early so we can focus on living long, healthy, happy lives.